wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_settxfee.md

 ---
-title: btc:settxfee \[POST\] {disallowed}
+title: btc:settxfee  {disallowed} - Bitcoin
-description: Set the transaction fee per kB for this wallet.
-Overrides the global-paytxfee command line parameter.Can be deactivated by passing 0 as the fee.
-In that case automatic feeselection will be used by default.
+description: Example code for the btc:settxfee  {disallowed} json-rpc method. Сomplete guide on how to use btc:settxfee  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters